Pre-employment screening: Working With Children Checks and Police Checks

 Ph: (02) 6140 6502

-The Child Protection (Working with Children) Act 2012 (NSW) came into effect on 15 June 2013 and requires that all employees and volunteers over the age of 18 working in child-related roles hold a Working With Children Check (WWCC) clearance.
-Employees and volunteers who were engaged in child-related work before 15 June 2013 will be phased into the new WWCC program over a 5-year period based on industry sectors.
+The Child Protection (Working with Children) Act 2012 (NSW) came into effect on 15 June 2013 and requires that all employees and volunteers over the age of 18 working in child-related roles hold a WWCC clearance.
+Employees and volunteers who were engaged in child-related work before 15 June 2013 were phased into a new WWCC program over a five-year period based on industry sectors.
 The phase-in schedule is available on the Office of the Children's Guardian website.
 All existing workers and volunteers in the final phase-in group must have applied for a WWCC by 31 March 2018.
-A worker with an existing WWC clearance that is due to expire must reapply for a new WWCC and provide the new number to their employer.
+A worker with an existing WWCC that is due to expire must reapply for a new WWCC and provide the new number to their employer.

 Individuals who work face-to-face with children in one of the following child-related industry sectors need to obtain a check: child development and family welfare services, mentoring or counselling services; child protection; children's health services, including in wards of hospitals where children are treated; clubs, associations, movements or other bodies (including cultural, recreational or of a sporting nature) providing programs or services for children; respite care or other support services for children with a disability; early education and child care services, including nanny services; education services such as provided by schools and other education institutions, including private coaching or tuition of children; sporting, cultural or other entertainment venues used primarily by children and entertainment services for children; detention centres and juvenile correctional centres; any religious organisation; residential services including refuges used by children, long-term home stays, boarding houses and overnight camps; transport services for children, including school bus services and taxi services used for children with disabilities; supervision of school road crossings; school cleaners; and youth workers.

 The NSW Commission for Children and Young People oversees the WWCC program.
 All applicants are subject to a National Police Check.
-If findings of misconduct involving children are identified (including offences occurring outside NSW and findings of misconduct reported by a reporting body; or a notification by the Ombudsman) a risk assessment will also be conducted
+If findings of misconduct involving children are identified (including offences outside NSW and findings of misconduct reported by a reporting body, or a notification by the Ombudsman) a risk assessment is also conducted.

-For enquiries about working with children in New South Wales, contact the relevant authority.
+For enquiries about working with children in NSW, contact the relevant authority (as detailed below).

 Ph: (02) 9286 7219

 The Care and Protection of Children Act 2007 (NT) came into force in 2008.
-The Act legislates for screening of employees and volunteers in child-related employment and broadly identifies occupations and activities for which an Ochre Card is required.
-An Ochre Card is photo ID proof that individuals have passed the Working With Children clearance screening process and received a Clearance Notice.
-It is the responsibility of the person who wants to work or volunteer with children to apply for the Working With Children Check.
+The act legislates for screening of employees and volunteers in child-related employment and broadly identifies occupations and activities for which an Ochre Card is required.
+An Ochre Card is photo ID proof that individuals have passed the WWCC screening process and received a Clearance Notice.
+It is the responsibility of the person who wants to work or volunteer with children to apply for an Ochre Card.
 As of July 2011, anyone employed or volunteering in child-related work is required by law to hold an Ochre Card.
-Clearance notices and Ochre Cards are valid for 2 years.
+Clearance notices and Ochre Cards are valid for two years.

 Individuals can download an application form for an Ochre Card through the Northern Territory Government website.
-Forms are also available from any Northern Territory Police station or from Territory Business Centres located in Darwin, Katherine, Tennant Creek or Alice Springs.
+Forms are also available from any Northern Territory police station or from Territory Business Centres located in Darwin, Katherine, Tennant Creek or Alice Springs.
 Individuals can also renew their cards, update their details and check the progress of an application through the Northern Territory Government website.

-Employers or volunteer coordinators of people who work or volunteer with children are responsible for making sure that the people working or volunteering for them have a valid Working With Children Clearance and to maintain records that show compliance with the Working with Children Check scheme.
+Employers or volunteer coordinators of people who work or volunteer with children are responsible for making sure that the people working or volunteering for them have a valid WWCC and to maintain records that show compliance with the WWCC scheme.

-For enquiries about working with children in the Northern Territory, contact the relevant authority.
+For enquiries about working with children in the Northern Territory, contact the relevant authority (as detailed below).